 26. Scoring: Each fish meeting weight requirements will be given a score of one point per pound.
 Mutilated fish will be disqualified.
 The decision of the weighmaster is final.
 In the event of a weight tie, the money will be evenly distributed among the two places.
 Ties are not broken by time.

-26. Non-Pro Division: If any team member, mate or guest on a competing team's boat has ever placed in the top 8 or higher in any PBSC event within the past 8 years of their competition, then that team shall not be eligible for the Non-Pro prize money categories.
+27. Non-Pro Division: If any team member, mate or guest on a competing team's boat has ever placed in the top 8 or higher in any PBSC event within the past 8 years of their competition, then that team shall not be eligible for the Non-Pro prize money categories.
 Top teams that have not participated in a PBSC tournament in recent years who reenter the series, will be evaluated backwards from the previous date that they fished a PBSC event.
 SKA Pro Team are not eligible for this category.
 Charter boat captains are not eligible for this category.
 Non-Pro teams are eligible for all other prize money in the tournament.
 The tournament committee reserves the right to exercise final discretion in determining any team's eligibility for this category.
-Non-Pro teams are eligible for all other prize money in the tournament.
+Semi-Pro teams are eligible for all other prize categories in the tournament that they qualify for.

 28. Team Division: Top teams will be determined based on the total points scored by the registered anglers of each boat.

 29. Junior Angler Division: Eligible to kids up to the age of 15.
 The junior angler points may also contribute to the total number of boat points.
 However, the junior angler is not eligible for any other top angler prizes.